ind3p3nd3nt/install-kali-termux/README.md

 #### To remotely connect to your phone with a computer paste this code in termux:
 ##### nh -r
-##### wget -O vncserver.sh https://github.com/independentcod/install-kali-termux/raw/master/vncserver.sh && sh vncserver.sh
+##### apt install wget -y && wget -O vncserver.sh https://github.com/independentcod/install-kali-termux/raw/master/vncserver.sh && sh vncserver.sh

 #### Use this shorturl in your android browser to come to this page directly:
 https://is.gd/kalitermux